hotwax/oms-documentation/newEraCaps/flows/fulfillment/eHidden3Feed.md

 ### Field mappings

 **Cool Shipping:** Always send `001`.
 New Era Caps doesn't need refridgerated shipping, their products are cool on their own.

-001 : No data
+- 001 : No data
-002 : Chilled product
+- 002 : Chilled product
-003 : Frozen product
+- 003 : Frozen product

 **COD Fee:**
-This is the COD fee found in the Shopify order note attributes which is mapped to the HotWax order attribute field.
+This is the COD fee found in the Shopify order note attributes.
+To learn more about how these are saved in HotWax sync th

 **Tax:**
 {% hint style="danger" %}